 Welcome to SmartRecruiters!
-This guide will provide you with everything you need to know about setting up the various features in your account as a new Administrator.
+This guide will provide you with everything you need to know about setting up the various features in your account as a new Administrator on a Corporate or Global plans.

 Each section of this guide focuses on setting up, configuring, or using a major feature or process in SmartRecruiters.
 In each section, you'll find a brief introduction, followed by a step-by-step learning path that introduces you to the parts of SmartRecruiters that you'll use to accomplish that task.
 Just click on the first step to begin.